door favicon

 In the “Selling” leadership style, you provide two-way communication and reinforce small successes to boost the team or team member’s participation.
 You help team members develop and improve their skills through the use of encouragement and constructive feedback.

-This style is useful when a team or team member has some competence to perform a task but perhaps not enough to be successful, or when they are not motivated.
+This style is useful when team member has little to no experience or competence to perform a task independently but demonstrates enthusiasm or motivation.

 Receive all the important information about this course to your inbox